21 CFR Part 11 Electronic Records and Electronic Signatures and Data Integrity

 Expand/Collapse Expand/Collapse

-This highly interactive training course gives attendees an excellent grounding in the principles and practices of Electronic Records and Electronic Signatures (ERES) and Data Integrity compliance.
-The course provides an overview of the FDA and European requirements with practical exercises covering the implementation of those requirements.
+This highly interactive one-day training course gives attendees an excellent grounding in the principles and practices of Electronic Records and Electronic Signatures (ERES) and Data Integrity compliance.
+The course covers FDA and European requirements with practical exercises covering risk-based implementation of those requirements.

 What's covered?